d6lts/htmLawed/readme.txt

   * allows DIFFERENT SETTINGS FOR COMMENTS & RSS items

-The module does not install or modify (structures of) existing Drupal database tables; all information is stored in the 'variable' table in items named 'htmLawed_settings_x' where 'x' refers to numbers identifying various input formats.
+The module does not install or modify (structures of) existing Drupal database tables; all information is stored in the 'variable' table in items named 'htmLawed_format_x' where 'x' refers to numbers identifying various input formats.

 If you enable htmLawed, it is important that you understand the security implications of the settings you use and the limitations of htmLawed.
-It is also recommended that htmLawed be tried using various Config and Spec values using the demo page on the htmLawed website.
+It is also recommended that htmLawed be tried using various 'Config.' and 'Spec.' values using the demo page on the htmLawed website.

 The version of htmLawed used by the module would be indicated on the help-section of the module.
 Keeping the module up-to-date with the latest htmLawed version may be as simple as replacing the htmLawed/htmLawed.php and htmLawed/htmLawed_README.htm files in the htmLawed module folder.